Committee members

 Isla Campbell Lupton

-Scottish Conference Chair
+Scottish Conference co-Chair

-Isla has fundraised, volunteered and campaigned since she was 15 after discovering Amnesty International in a modern studies class and set up a letter writing group.
-She worked for Poppyscotland, becoming Deputy Head of Fundraising.
+Isla works for Cerebral Palsy Scotland as Head of Fundraising and Communications.
+She previously worked for Poppy Scotland as Deputy Head of Fundraising.
 Over 12 years she helped to run Scotland’s largest public fundraising appeal and developed the learning outreach project #PoppyBud.

-In 2021 she moved to Cerebral Palsy Scotland as Head of Fundraising and Communications.
 She is passionate about developing fundraisers, enabling continuous professional development and mentoring.

 Loretta Bresciani Murray